BUSM 2020 Health Services Management

 Coordinator David Lim Opens in new window

 Description The health workplace is a complex and sophisticated environment that can be understood in many different ways and mean different things to different members of an organisation.
 Assumptions about organisational structure and action are based on conceptualisations and beliefs about the nature and goals of an organisation.
-This unit aims to develop an introductory understanding of health administration and management practice and business skills required in an evolving health landscape in concordance with the international competency framework for health administrators and managers.
+This subject aims to develop an introductory understanding of health administration and management practice and business skills required in an evolving health landscape in concordance with the international competency framework for health administrators and managers.

 School Health Sciences

 Check your HECS Band contribution amount via the Fees page.

 Co-requisite(s) Students enrolled in 3711 Bachelor of Information and Communications Technology (Health Information Management) must have completed or be enrolled in INFS 3010 Healthcare Data Environments

 Equivalent Subjects BUSM 2021 - Health Services Management (WSTC)

 - Explain the fundamentals of organising, organisational design and culture in health care services.

 - Articulate basic health management skills in monitoring and controlling human and capital resources, risk management and work safety.